figment-networks/indexer-manager/README.md

 Where `start_height`/`end_height` is range *existing* in chain.

 The `get_missing` endpoint is prepared to run big queries asynchronously.
 It is running as goroutines and it's not persisting any state.
-In case of process crush rerun operation.
-It should start with consistency check and start again from the highest height it didn't have.
+In case of process crash, just rerun operation.
+It should start with consistency check and begin scraping from the highest height it didn't have.

 To start scraping, make following request within *existing* range.

 ```GET http://0.0.0.0:8085/get_missing?force=true&async=true&start_height=1&end_height=3500000&network=cosmos&chain_id=cosmoshub-3```